cbrands/frontend-nanodegree-mobile-portfolio/README.md

-The pagespeed score is still 28 for mobile but 30 for desktop (28/30) Added media print to print stylesheet. score 28/30
+The pagespeed score is still 28 for mobile but 30 for desktop (28/30) Added media print to print stylesheet. score 28/30 created a thumb sized image for the pizzeria score 78/89

 ## TODO Old readme below delete when no longer needed